Campus Posting Policies

 4. Table Tents

-Table tents in the UC may be utilized by registered student organizations and University departments.
+Table tents in the University Center may be utilized by registered student organizations and University departments.
 To place table tents, permission must be obtained through SESS.
 Table tents must state the name of the sponsoring University department or student organization and stand upright.
 Table tents for distribution must be assembled prior to delivery to SESS.
 Unauthorized table tents will be removed.
 SESS reserves the right to postpone the placement and limit the number of tables tents during peak times if space is limited.

 Chalking may be utilized by registered student organizations and University departments to promote scheduled events and is allowed on outdoor concrete (non-brick) sidewalk areas that are exposed to the weather and can be easily washed away by rain.

-- No chalking on the side of the buildings, walls, ramps or steps.
+- No chalking on the side of the buildings, walls, ramps, or steps.

 - Only brands of chalk identified as standard sidewalk chalk on label are allowed.
 Spray chalk, chalk pens, chalk paint and other similar products are prohibited.